I am not here for I am gone*.

-Two more months and summer will be nearly over and then we’ll touch back together again, for a brief week together right before Eldest returns again to her real life, before Middlest takes wing for her college.
+Two months more and then summer will be nearly over.
+Two months before we touch back together again, for a brief week together right before Eldest returns again to her real life, before Middlest takes wing for her new life at college.
 For a week, two months from now, my chicks will all be together in one place.

-I wish myself just that contented, though I know I’ll be distracted then, too, by the details of travel and daily meals and my own inner weather and only the morning after our dispersal will I fully realize what is gone.
+I wish myself just that contented, though I know I’ll be distracted then, as I have been now, by the details of travel and daily meals and my own inner weather and only the morning after our dispersal will I fully realize what is gone.

-But why choose such a sad verb?
-Say rather, punctuated with all that promised variety of orthography (:,.!?!), say rather enlarged as if my territories, my scope for imagination were stretching wider, or enriched so that if jeweled embroidery be beyond my reach then at least my breakfast bowl will be even more full of natural goodness and crunchy sweetness than ever.
+Say rather, my life will be punctuated thus, with all that promised variety of orthography (:,.!?!), say rather enlarged, as if my territories, my scope for imagination were stretching wider, or enriched, so that at least my breakfast bowl will be even more full of natural goodness and crunchy sweetness than ever.

-We’ve had such sun this May, everything so very green and blooms bursting all at once everywhere.
+Oh, we’ve had such sun this May, everything so very green, with blooms bursting out all at once everywhere.

-The sound of the rain is perfect.
+The sound of the rain is perfect now.
 Repetitive, like this plangent plaint I keep playing for you.
 How I miss my daughters.
 How I am so happy for them, so happy with them — even if that means without them.

-The rain the same as it’s always been there in the background all the years of their growing up.
+The rain is the same as it’s always been, there in the background all the years of their growing up.
 The price we pay for the intensity of green we live in.

-“We shouldn’t have worked so hard at enjoying them,” I said (but I was lying) while Fritz and I watched these girls who are not girls any longer.
+“We shouldn’t have worked so hard at enjoying them,” I said (but I was lying) while last evening Fritz and I watched these girls who are not girls any longer.
 “Then we could just smack our hands together and give out big gusty sighs of relief that we’d finally got them off our hands.”

 But YoungSon wore his today to school.
 I’ll use mine for gardening, if I wear it at all.
 Though I don’t need a shirt to remind me of anything that has happened here.